filegator/filegator/CONTRIBUTING.md

 ## Contributing to FileGator

+Please note we have a code of conduct, please follow it in all your interactions with the project.

+- Before starting to write code, talk to a maintainer and discuss proposed changes
 - File an issue before submitting a pull request
-- Please talk to a maintainer before submitting a pull request
-- Please make sure Continuous Integration passes
+- Please make sure continuous integration passes

 ## Where to report bugs?